wintersleepAI/fleaux-foundry-fork/fleaux-foundry-clean/README-CLEAN.md

 ## 🛠️ **Development**

-This clean version is perfect for:
+This clean English version is perfect for:
 - **Learning**: Understanding Foundry VTT module architecture
 - **Modification**: Adding new features or customizing behavior
 - **Debugging**: Easily identifying and fixing issues
 - **Extension**: Building upon the existing functionality
+- **International Development**: Working in English language environment

-## 📝 **Notes**
+## 📝 **Translation Notes**

-- All original functionality has been preserved
-- The code structure follows Foundry VTT best practices
-- Comments have been added to explain complex logic
+- All French comments have been translated to English
-- Variable names are descriptive and follow JavaScript conventions
+- Variable names follow English conventions (e.g., `PersonnageSheet` → `CharacterSheet`)
+- Function names are in English (e.g., `affichageTchatSuccesEchec` → `displayChatSuccessFailure`)
+- String literals and user-facing text translated to English
+- Documentation completely translated to English

 ## 🎮 **Original Module**

 This is based on the Fleaux RPG system for Foundry VTT.
-The original obfuscated version can be found in the parent directory.
+The original obfuscated French version can be found in the parent directory.

 ---

 **Created**: $(date)
-**Source**: Deobfuscated from fleaux-foundry-fork
+**Source**: Deobfuscated and translated from fleaux-foundry-fork
-**Status**: Ready for use and modification
+**Status**: Ready for use, modification, and international development